-Walking your Bengal cat can be a great way to get some exercise, and we would all love to be able to walk our cats with ease, but finding the best harnesses for our beloved Bengal cats can be hard.
+Walking your Bengal cat can be a great way to get some exercise, and we would all love to be able to walk our cats with ease, but not all ways of walking cats are created equal.
+Putting a leash on kitty’s collar isn’t safe and won’t keep her from slipping out at a sudden noise and running off.
+Harnesses are the best option.

 - Lightweight and comfortable